Medical Student Rotations

 Research rotations are largely self-coordinated with individual faculty members as available and can vary in length from one month up to one year.
 Please reference our research interests and contact individual faculty members directly to check availability.

-All students wishing to apply for either of these rotations are strongly encouraged to first complete the UNC Eye Medical Student Rotation Application and submit to the UNC Eye Medical Education Coordinator, Melissa Carroll (firstname.lastname@example.org).
+All students wishing to apply for either of these rotations are strongly encouraged to first complete the UNC Eye Medical Student Rotation Application and submit to the UNC Eye Medical Education Coordinator, Mary Hammett (email@example.com).
 Rotations are primarily approved in the winter for the following academic year but are accepted on a rolling basis.

 Medical students must also apply through the UNC School of Medicine.
 Visiting students can visit the UNC School of Medicine Visiting Student page for more information.

-Medical students pursuing a residency in ophthalmology and not interested in a formal rotation but who still wish to shadow must also complete the UNC Eye Medical Student Rotation Application and submit to the Medical Education Coordinator, Melissa Carroll (email@example.com), when inquiring about availability.
+Medical students pursuing a residency in ophthalmology and not interested in a formal rotation but who still wish to shadow must also complete the UNC Eye Medical Student Rotation Application and submit to the Medical Education Coordinator, Mary Hammett (firstname.lastname@example.org), when inquiring about availability.